 Use Discover More to search for books and eBooks.
-If you have chosen an eBook all you need to do is click on the link and you can read it on your screen immediately, or download it.
-If you are looking specifically for eBooks take a look at our eBooks guide.
+If you have chosen an eBook all you need to do is click on the link and you can read it on your screen immediately or download it.

 If you have chosen a physical book, you will see the Library location followed by the call number.
 Make a note of the call number, including any letters (such as 808.042/GIL), and head to the library shelves.

 To issue your books take them to one of the self-issue machines located in the Library.
 Books are loaned on a two week rolling loan system, which will attempt to automatically renew your loans when they are due.
 So long as no one has placed a reservation on any of the items you have on loan, they will be renewed.

 Find out more about using our services, including planning your visit, borrowing and further help and support available.

 If all copies of a book you would like are out on loan you can choose to reserve a copy.
 As soon as a copy is returned you will receive an email to your University email account letting you know it is ready to collect.

 Watch our video guides for more information about searching for books, eBooks and journal articles in Discover More.

 Your subject resources are dedicated to your subject and are the key resources you will need for researching.
 Simply click on your chosen subject area and you will find instant access to scholarly (peer reviewed) research, journal articles, book reviews, newspapers and useful websites.

 Your reading list contains books, journals and digital resources that your tutors have highlighted as essential and/or recommended reading.
 You may find a copy of your reading list within your module handbook but you can also access your online reading list.